-- Covered for one set of bitewing x-rays per benefit period. - Covered for a complete series or panoramic x-ray once every five years from the date of service - Covered for one cone beam CT scan per benefit period. - If any number or combination of x-rays are billed for the same date of service and the cost equals or exceeds the allowed fee for a complete series, it will be paid as a complete series.
+- Covered for one set of bitewing x-rays per benefit period. - Covered for a complete series or panoramic x-ray once every five years from the date of service. - Covered for one cone beam CT scan per benefit period. - If any number or combination of x-rays are billed for the same date of service where the combined fees are equal to or exceed the allowed fee for a complete series, it will be paid as a complete series.
 If you have already had a complete series paid for within the last five years it will not be covered, and you will be responsible for the cost.